pachyderm/docs/content/latest/how-tos/project-operations/add-project-resource.md

 {{% wizardResult val1="tool/pachctl-cli"%}}

-There are two main ways to add a resource to a project, depending on whether or not the project has been [set to your current pachyderm context](../set-project).
+There are two main ways to add a resource to a project, depending on whether or not the project has been [set to your current MLDM context](../set-project).

 **Add Resource to Unset Project:**